With the Grain: Food Sovereignty in Europe in the Age of COVID-19

 Definitions of “modern agriculture”—or what modern agriculture ought to look like―have broadened since then, informed by worries about the ecological and human health risks of industrial agriculture, and more European scientists and growers have begun experimenting with einkorn cultivation.
 In Germany, agronomists at Cultivari, GmbH in Lower Saxony received a three-year grant in 2019 to assess the baking qualities of einkorn; the project, called Optimaleinkorn, seeks to persuade growers, processers, and consumers of the grain’s advantages in terms of taste, digestibility, and sustainability.
 Dottenfelder Hof, in Hessen, includes a working organic farm, a store, a seed breeding and research center, and an agricultural school.
 Similar endeavors that combine grain cultivation, milling, and research on the flours produced from heritage grains can be found across the continent, such as Gilchester’s Organics in Northumberland, UK; Agroecologica in Denmark; Naturgold Europe in Hungary; Bio en Hauts-de-France; Jovial Foods in Italy; the Healthy Minor Cereals project in the Czech Republic, and many more.
 The Swiss company Biofarm’s tongue-in-cheek advertisement for its einkorn flour captures the current enthusiasm, “A frontrunner, lean and mean” (Ein Spitzenreiter, schlank und rank).

-Another ambitious experiment to produce wheat that is sustainably grown, nutritious, and tasty began in 2001-2002 at the Organic Research Centre in Gloucestershire and Wakelyns Agroforestry in Sussex, the brainchild of Dr. Martin Wolf.
+Another ambitious experiment to produce wheat that is sustainably grown, nutritious, and tasty began in 2001-2002 at the Organic Research Centre in Berkshire and Wakelyns Agroforestry in Suffolk, the brainchild of Dr. Martin Wolfe.
 In 2012, they introduced the United Kingdom’s first population wheat, meaning wheat produced by breeding twenty different genetic varieties with different characteristics.
 Christened ORC Wakelyns YQ (yield & quality), the wheat proved more resistant to climate and weather fluctuations, required fewer inputs (fertilizers), produced reliable yields, and tasted good.
 In 2014, the scientists behind ORC Wakelyns YQ successfully lobbied the European Union to allow growers to market varietals that did not conform to the monovarietal regulations.
 This victory, and other efforts to develop seeds using the population approach, suggest that “modern agriculture” is no longer synonymous with industrial agriculture and signal a major change in attitude toward the value of biodiversity for the future of the European food supply.
-The composite cross population seeds pioneered by Dr. Wolf at Wakelyns are now used by farmers as far east as Hungary.
+The composite cross population seeds pioneered by Dr. Wolfe at Wakelyns are now used by farmers as far east as Hungary.
 A testament to the flour’s appeal to bakers and consumers alike is the success of Kimberley Bell’s Small Food Sourdough Bakery in Nottingham, which has used it exclusively since 2018.
 This experience in turn inspired her to establish the UK Grain Lab, a consortium of bakers, millers, growers, and consumers.

 Certainly, these new agro-businesses are relatively small in scale and target educated and better-off consumers.
 But all reported unprecedented surges in demand beginning with the lockdowns in March 2020 that suggest the pandemic has focused more of the European public’s attention on food’s origins, fostered curiosity about and respect for local producers, and given consumers a new vocabulary to express their needs and desires.
 As Andrew Wilkinson, grower and miller at Gilchester’s Organics, noted recently: